 Natalie works closely with part time Jewish education programs across the GTA.
 She assists agencies in building their capacity to better serve our 21st century learners and coordinates opportunities for professional development.
 Natalie is excited to manage the WOW!
 Initiative, an innovative program aimed to address massive cultural and demographics changes in our community.
 To learn more about the WOW!
 Initiative click here.

-As the administrative assistant at the Koschitzky Centre for Jewish Education, Tanya is responsible for ensuring the smooth operations of the daily happenings of the department.
+As the Project Coordinator for the Koschitzky Centre for Jewish Education, Tanya is responsible for ensuring the smooth operations of the daily happenings of the department.
 Tanya is delighted to work in cooporation with our schools, camps, and partnering agencies.